Defence Against The Dark Arts.

 Like Dawlish had said, the better you know someone, the better you are at defending yourself against them.
 You almost don’t need the super sensory charms, especially when you’re accidentally so bloody attuned to someone that you’ve been able to feel it on the back of your neck every sodding time the twat glances your way for the past three weeks.
-I’d thought that was some sort of a trick used by fiction writers that didn’t really exist.
-But it did for me.
-With him.

-But, in this case, it was a bloody good job I had this little connection thing.
+And, in this case, it was a bloody good job I had this little connection thing.

 Because I’d underestimated how pissed off Sirius was.

-Because I hadn’t had time to cast the charms.
+I hadn’t had time to cast the charms.

-Because I’d automatically relied on this gut instinct that something was going to happen right now.
+I’d automatically relied on this gut instinct that something was going to happen right now.

 I forgot about the super-sensory charms.